Updated on 16th March 2020: The E-invoicing mandate pushed to 1st Oct 2020 in the 39th GST Council Meeting.

-The clock is ticking for the e-invoicing mandate which goes live from April 2020.
+The clock is ticking for the E-invoicing mandate which goes live from October 2020 for taxpayers with turnover above ₹500 cr for FY 2019-20.
 And the taxpayers are getting ready to put their processes and systems in place for generating Invoice Reference Number (IRN) to transform a normal invoice into a valid e-invoice.
-Government has made available test portal for taxpayers to test during the voluntary trial run up until April 2020.
+Since 23 Jul 2020 Government has made available e-invoicing test portal for taxpayers to test during the voluntary trial run up until Oct 2020.

-For a quick recap, e-invoicing mandate is for taxpayers having turnover above ₹ 100 cr whereby they need to get their B2B invoices registered with Government portal i.e. the Invoice Registration Portal (IRP).
-On successful registration a unique IRN will be issued along with a digitally-signed QR code containing select details of the invoice and the full invoice data digitally signed by the Government.
+For a quick recap, e-invoicing under GST was introduced for taxpayers having turnover above threshold limit whereby they need to get their B2B invoices registered with Government portal i.e. the Invoice Registration Portal (IRP).
+However, the same has now been mandated only for those with a turnover of Rs.
+500 Cr and above in FY 2019-20.
+On successful registration, a unique IRN will be issued along with a digitally-signed QR code containing select details of the invoice and the full invoice data digitally signed by the Government.

 While the major discussion and upgrades for e-invoicing are seen from suppliers and outward sales perspective, impact on the incoming invoices i.e. the purchase cycle also needs attention